Setting up security groups and access restrictions to a Managed Service for GitLab instance

-Security group rules specify the following:
+Security group rules determine the following:

 - IPs that can access the instance, including web access.